 In 1989, Dr. Calvin Blom, a professor at Multnomah Biblical Seminary, became interim Pastor.
 The church so appreciated Dr. Blom's sensitive ministry that he was asked to be the Senior Pastor.
 He reduced his workload at Multnomah in order to accept that call.
 During this time, the skateboard ministry expanded to the shed.
 In 1999, Dr. Blom resigned in order to return to fulltime seminary teaching at Multnomah.

-For the past seven decades, Central Bible Church has taught the Word of God using many different methods, including adult Bible classes and conferences, city-wide children's classes and youth clubs, summer camps, mission trips, and Sk8 Clubs (skateboarding and inline skating clubs).
+For the past seven decades, Central Bible Church has taught the Word of God using many different methods, including adult Bible classes and conferences, city-wide children’s classes and youth clubs, summer camps, mission trips, Sk8 Clubs (skateboarding and inline skating clubs), and Joy Central.

-Central Bible Church now enters a new century, eager to support and serve in new ministries that teach the Word of God to this ever-changing world.
+Central Bible Church continues in the new century, eager to support and serve in new ministries that teach the Word of God to this ever-changing world.

 Senior Pastors of Central Bible Church